Rancilio Silvia Review + Modding Options & the New Silvia Pro

 I did some testing and found that this huge blast of steam lasts around 20 seconds after “officially” being ready to steam, so one thing I could do would be to just blast off the steam for 20 seconds or so until it drops to something a bit more manageable.

-That worked, and at that point I found the steam still to be in reality powerful, nevertheless manageable.
-The problem with that, though, is you’re looking at two to two and half minutes before after turning on the steam button until you start steaming, which seems like a long time.
+That worked, and at that point I found the steam still to be in fact powerful, nevertheless manageable.
+The problem with that, even though, is you’re looking at two to two and half minutes before after turning on the steam button until you start steaming, which seems like a long time.

 My temperature surfing routine with the Rancilio Silvia V6